kwant-dbg/CodeJudge/docs/AZURE.md

 **YES**, your project is ready for Azure deployment!
 Here's how to deploy it.

-## Azure Student Account Benefits
+## Azure Benefits

-With Azure for Students, you get:
-- $100 in Azure credits (12 months)
+With Azure, you get access to free tiers and credits depending on your account type.
+Typical benefits include:
+- Free services or trial credits from time to time
-- Free services: App Service, Azure Database for PostgreSQL, Azure Container Registry
+- App Service, Azure Database for PostgreSQL, Azure Container Registry (depending on tier)
-- No credit card required
+- Streamlined deployment tooling via Azure CLI

 ## Deployment Options

 ### Option 1: Azure Container Instances (Simplest - Recommended for Testing)

+**Cost**: ~$10-20/month
-**Cost**: ~$10-20/month with student credits **Complexity**: Low
+**Complexity**: Low
 **Best for**: Quick deployment, testing, low traffic